 After you finish up at The Vessel, grab a coffee and take a stroll along the High Line.
-This is our favourite New York experience.
+This is our favorite New York experience.
 This elevated park traces the route of an old train track for 2.3 km (1.5 miles).
-From here enjoy your morning coffee and take in the views of the New York City lofts, condos and skyscrapers making your way towards Chelsea Market.
+From here enjoy your morning coffee and take in the views of the New York City lofts, condos, and skyscrapers making your way towards Chelsea Market.

 Brunch at Chelsea Market

-This historic New York attractions was home to Nabisco.
+This historic New York attraction was home to Nabisco.
 It was the factory where Oreo Cookies were made.
 Mmm.
 There are countless eateries to choose from to fit any craving.
 So grab a bit here before moving on.

 From Chelsea Market you have two choices, you can head back up to Times Square for the second half of our itinerary, or you can stay in the area if you have time to see

-Afternoon Day 3 New York City Itinerary
+Afternoon Day 3

 We have decided to head up to the Times Square area for the afternoon, and our first stop is the Museum of Modern Art (MOMA) is a great place to pop into.
 What I love about using a New York Pass is getting to pop in and out places without wasting money.
 Dave and I aren’t huge museum people, but when we’re in cities, we love to see the top attractions.
 And MOMA is a top attraction in New York.
-Museum lovers will spend hours in there.
+Museum-lovers will spend hours in there.
 We spent about 45 minutes.

 Before heading over to MOMA, stop in at the Radio City Music Hall box office to book your time for the Rockettes Tour.
 It took us several visits before booking this tour and when we finally did, we loved it!

 A visit to New York wouldn’t be complete without going to the Rockefeller Centre.
-If you are in New York at Christmas, you must stop to see people skating on the outdoor ice rink and of course check out the Christmas Tree.
+If you are in New York at Christmas, you must stop to see people skating on the outdoor ice rink and of course, check out the Christmas Tree.
 But it is worth visiting any time of the year.
 It’s always abuzz with people.

-It is here that you’ll be able to look for some of your favourite celebrities as it is home to NBC Studios.
+It is here that you’ll be able to look for some of your favorite celebrities as it is home to NBC Studios.
 We always get a kick out of walking by the Tonight Show with Jimmy Fallon.